Harry556/Crazy_Snake/README.md

 ## :dragon_face:Game features (By Wong wai chun)

  ### Gameplay
-  Using the arrow keys (:arrow_up: :arrow_down: :arrow_left: :arrow_right:) on the keyboard to control the movement of the snake.
+  Using the keys (W, A, S, D) on the keyboard to control the movement of the snake.
  ### Foods and Obstacles
   The following types of foods and obstacles will be appeared in **Crazy Snake**:
   * Normal food
   * Toxic food
   * Hard obstacle
   * Soft obstacle
-  * Fatal obstacle

   As the score increase and time goes on, the probability of appearing obstacles and toxic food will be increased.
   The details of rewards and penalties will be introduced in the **Introduction to game rules** section.